 Last year, Mary Atwater-Kellman discovered her adopted pug Emoji had melanoma on his lip.
-He was 11, old for a dog, but Atwater-Kellman couldn’t bear to part with him.
+He was 11, old for a dog, but she couldn’t bear to part with him.
 So she paid for chemotherapy treatment.
 Since then, more health issues have emerged, including a bout with pneumonia and a hospital visit for gallbladder and liver problems.
 Altogether, she estimates she’s spent more than $30,000 on his medical care.

-That the term exists at all creates a sharp separation between pets and children.
+T hat the term exists at all creates a sharp separation between pets and children.
 For most people, anyway.
-For a small percentage of owners, that distinction is less discernable.
+For a growing number of owners, that distinction is less discernable.
 Sometimes, it’s nonexistent. “ I’ve had clients say they love their animal more than their children,” says Dr. Allyson Berent, the director of interventional endoscopy at the Animal Medical Center, a veterinary hospital in New York that offers physical therapy, radiation, chemotherapy neurology, dermatology, and cardiology services, among others.

-At the Animal Medical Center, the outcome is often expensive.
+At the Animal Medical Center, the outcome can be very expensive.
 Recently, an owner showed up with her 19-year-old cat, who had stopped producing urine.
 The fix, a subcutaneous ureteral bypass, cost around $10,000.
-When told the figure, “she didn’t even blink an eye,” says Dr. Berent.
-The woman, who owns 15-plus cats, is a regular at the Center: “She would never say no for something for her cat unless they were suffering.
-She has three kids, but these are like her kids — she’ll do anything for them.”
+When told the figure the woman, who owns 15-plus cats and is a regular at the Center, “didn’t even blink an eye,” says Dr. Berent.
+"S he would never say no for something for her cats unless they were suffering.
+She has three kids, but these are like her kids -- she’ll do anything for them.”

 For a small, lucky percentage of the population, dropping thousands of dollars on advanced, complex veterinary procedure isn’t a problem.
 But for the rest of us, this standard of care goes hand-in-hand with bankruptcy.

 After her experience with Emoji, Atwater-Kellman purchased an insurance plan for her 3-year-old pug, Inky.
-For $42 a month, her insurance covers 80% of medical costs after a $250 deductible (although the plan likely wouldn’t extend to experimental procedures such as the ones Dr. Berent performs).
+For $42 a month, her insurance covers 80% of medical costs after a $250 deductible (although the plan likely wouldn’t extend to experimental procedures, such as the ones Dr. Berent performs).
 Because Inky is young and healthy, she struggles to reach the deductible, but after her experience with Emoji, the peace of mind is worth cost.

 Three years ago Shirley Hao created an account for Tibby, her Corgi, on which she posts and captions photos from her dog’s perspective.
 But even for Hao, who actively engages in anthropomorphism online, the societal shift to treat pets as if they were humans can be unsettling.“In the back of my mind, I’m always like ‘but she’s just a dog,” she says.
 “I love her, but she’s just a dog.’”